pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 ## Remove message action

+##### Requires Message Persistence
-Requires Message Persistence: enable in the Admin Portal for your key.
+Message Persistence must be enabled for your key in the Admin Portal.

 Remove a previously added action from a published message.

 ### Method(s)

 Use this Swift method:

 ```
 `1func removeMessageActions(
 2    channel: String,